 What are some of the best places to stay in Penang?

 If you want to enjoy the old town and get the cultural kick, the old part of the town is most suitable for you.
 Gurney Drive is ideal for more modern and trendy-style hotels.
-The road leading to Batu Ferringhi has plenty of new development and serviced apartments styled accommodation.
+The road to Batu Ferringhi has plenty of new developments and serviced apartments-styled accommodation.
 For beach lovers, Batu Ferringhi should be the first choice.

-During my previous visits to Penang, I stayed at Eastern & Oriental Hotel on 1 Penang Road.
-E&O is a very famous heritage hotel with beautiful building and amazing service.
-In Batu Ferringhi I enjoyed a two night stay at Hard Rock Hotel along the Batu Ferringhi Beach.
+During my previous visits to Penang, I stayed at the Eastern & Oriental Hotel on 1 Penang Road.
+E&O is a very famous heritage hotel with beautiful buildings and amazing service.
+I enjoyed a two-night stay at Hard Rock Hotel along the Batu Ferringhi Beach in Batu Ferringhi.

 Staying in Gurney Drive Area in Penang